 Tools to Use:

-- Planning Worksheet - Use to review graduation requirements, scan available courses, and create a personalized course plan.
+- Planning Worksheets - Use to review graduation requirements, scan available courses, and create a personalized course plan.

 - Course Catalog - Use to make course selections.
 Pay careful attention to course prerequisites for some classes.